01 of 12

 Make Another Petal

-Prepare another petal of similar size to the first one.Continue to 10 of 12 below.
+Prepare another petal of similar size and repeat steps five through seven.Continue to 10 of 12 below.

 10 of 12

-Wrap the second petal around the rosebud overlapping the edges to create an open rosebud.Continue to 11 of 12 below.
+Wrap the second petal around the rosebud, then roll back the petal's outer edge.Continue to 11 of 12 below.

 11 of 12